Letter Writing Campaign

-Municipalities are highlighting the need to have an EPR paper and packaging program through a recycling Notice of Motion.
-For example, City of Calgary Councillor Peter Demong brought a Notice of Motion to Council in February 2019 asking the city to work with AUMA, provincial government, industries, and Alberta municipalities to develop a baseline analysis that can inform the design of a provincial EPR program.
-AUMA Board of Directors already endorsed the motion.
-Several cities have done the same.
+Municipalities have highlighted the need to have an EPR paper and packaging program since 2013.
+The latest initiative to highlight the need for policy change came from the City of Calgary Councillor Peter Demong who brought a Notice of Motion to Council in February 2019 asking the city to work with AUMA, provincial government, industries, and Alberta municipalities to develop a baseline analysis that can inform the design of a provincial EPR program.
+AUMA Board of Directors and 33 municipalities (representing 70 per cent of Alberta’s population) have endorsed the motion.

 AUMA has developed a letter template municipalities can download and adapt to send to their MLAs outlining the need for provincial action to improve waste management in Alberta.